aws-samples/eks-workshop-v2/website/docs/observability/opensearch/access-opensearch.md

   ]
 }
 ```

 ---
 **Step 3:** Confirm that the OpenSearch dashboard is accessible

-View the OpenSearch server coordinates and credentials that we retrieved earlier.
+View the OpenSearch server coordinates and credentials that we retrieved in Step 1.

 ```bash
 $ printf "\nOpenSearch dashboard: https://%s/_dashboards/app/dashboards \nUserName: %q \nPassword: %q \n\n" \